LucasMYSDev/SectionSeeker_AI/README.md

     - Contains files and folders for styling, web interface templates, user registration, search bot web endpoints, and more.

 ## 🔗 Extend or Clone the Project
-To expand upon or set up SectionSeekerAI on your local machine, check out the detailed installation guide on GitHub:
+To expand upon or set up SectionSeeker AI on your local machine, check out the detailed installation guide on GitHub:
 - [SectionSeekerAI Installation Guide](https://github.com/LucasMYS/SectionSeeker_AI/blob/main/SectionSeekerAI_Installation_Guide.md)